mendersoftware/mender/Documentation/update-modules-v3-file-api.md

   `Yes` instead, and implement their own method

-Due to ambiguous execution order, `Automatic` is mutually exclusive with `Yes`, and if Mender receives both responses from update modules used in an artifact, this counts as an error and will trigger an artifact failure.
+Due to ambiguous execution order, `Automatic` is mutually exclusive with `Yes`, and if Mender receives both responses from update modules used in an Artifact, this counts as an error and will trigger an Artifact failure.

 If `Yes` was returned in the `NeedsArtifactReboot` query, then the `ArtifactReboot` state executes after `ArtifactInstall`.
 Inside this state it is